vcc-LG/welsh-councillor-search/README.md

 - DynamoDb to store transformed data
 - ElasticSearch for searching the data
 - Lambda functions to consume APIs, create and write documents into the Db, and syncing data with ElasticSearch

+I created an AWS account and I've kept everything within the limits of the Free Tier.
+I even set up a billing alert for anything over $1 because I've heard some horror stories about PaaS bills accidentally getting out of hand.
+I also created an IAM user, which is AWS's user administration system, which controls the components of the stack, with a role featuring the appropriate rights needed for the various components of the stack.

+<a name="lambda"></a>
+## Lambda functions

+The first thing I did was create a Cloud9 environment, which is AWS's cloud-based IDE.
+The only reason I chose this over local development was because I was swapping laptops between daytime (Windows) and evening (Mac) and didn't want the hassle of maintaining two development environments.
+I've found Cloud9 to be quite cramped, but I do enjoy how quickly I can create new Lambda functions using the UI instead of memorizing commands to do things locally.

+Within my environment I created a new Lambda function using the empty Node.js template.
+The code for the function can be found in this repo under `lambdas\consumeAPI.js`.

 <a name="db"></a>
 ## Database